TanviCodeLife/hair-salon/README.md

 * _As an employee, user should be able to add new clients to a specific stylist. user should not be able to add a client if no stylists have been added._

 ### Specs
+* _As a salon employee, user should be able to see a list of all our stylists._
+* _As an employee, user should be able to select a stylist, see their details, and see a list of all clients that belong to that stylist._
+* _As an employee, user should be able add new stylists to the system when they are hired._
+* _As an employee, user should be able to add new clients to a specific stylist. user should not be able to add a client if no stylists have been added._

 ### Database Setup